 I prefer to utilize modern portfolio theory and many times I may be able to see the exact same returns (or more) as those who are day trading.
 For me, I simply believe the markets are efficient.

-There is a ton of data which shows you cannot outperform the markets on a long-term basis.
+There is a ton of data that shows you cannot outperform the markets on a long-term basis.
 If that were possible, then the active mutual fund managers would be able to do it.
-They have research teams, with highly educated people who track these things and the majority of times they can’t outperform the markets.
+They have research teams, with highly educated people who track these things, and the majority of times they can’t outperform the markets.

 That brings us back to the question I received: “should I invest in individual stocks?”
 Well, if you work with me, I’m going to tell you no. I just don’t do it.
 I’m not a day trader.
 I don’t believe it works.
 I believe in building a highly diversified portfolio within your particular risk tolerance.
-Then I will rebalance the portfolio tactically as it is needed.
-This tactic is not sexy and it is not a tactic which will earn you bragging rights at a dinner table, but it will help you meet your overall financial goals.
+Then I will rebalance the portfolio tactically as is needed.
+This tactic is not sexy and it is not a tactic that will earn you bragging rights on the golf course.
+But it is a much safer way to help you meet your overall financial goals.
 If the markets move up or down 20% – you don’t have to worry about it.
 You can let the markets work for you.

 If you have questions about how to start investing, contact me and I’ll try to help you get started.